A Multi-Language Perspective on the Robustness of LLM Code Generation: Abstract

 \section{Abstract}

 Large language models have gained significant traction and popularity in recent times, extending their usage to code-generation tasks.
 While this field has garnered considerable attention, the exploration of testing and evaluating the robustness of code generation models remains an ongoing endeavor.
-Previous studies have primarily focused on code generation models specifically for the Python language, overlooking other widely-used programming languages. {In this work, we conduct a comprehensive comparative analysis to assess the robustness performance of several prominent code generation models and investigate whether robustness can be improved by repairing perturbed docstrings using an LLM.} Furthermore, we investigate how their performance varies across different programming languages.
+Previous studies have primarily focused on code generation models specifically for the Python language, overlooking other widely-used programming languages.
+In this work, we conduct a comprehensive comparative analysis to assess the robustness performance of several prominent code generation models and investigate whether robustness can be improved by repairing perturbed docstrings using an LLM.
+Furthermore, we investigate how their performance varies across different programming languages.
 To accomplish this, we introduce perturbations in four key areas of the prompt: DocString, function name, syntax, and format.
-We have compiled and released a dedicated dataset for this purpose.
-This work presents our experimental findings, shedding light on the performance of code generation models in various scenarios.
+We have compiled and released a dedicated dataset for this purpose. {Our results show that all models consistently degrade under perturbations across all three languages, but vary in magnitude depending on the language and perturbation type.
+Larger model size does not reliably improve robustness, and semantic perturbations prove at least as disruptive as syntactic ones.
+Our LLM-based docString repair yields only marginal gains for simple perturbations and can degrade performance for semantic ones, highlighting the limits of prompt-level mitigation.}

 \keywords{Large Language Model \and Code Generation \and Robustness Testing}